cloudcafetech/homelab/ocp/MIRROR-REGISTRY.md

 ```

-- Download pull secret (https://console.redhat.com) and save file as pull-secret then convert to json format
+- Download pull secret from [Redhat Console](https://console.redhat.com) and save file as pull-secret then convert to json format

 ```cat ./pull-secret | jq . > pull-secret.json```